ImkeDekkers/Buurtvergelijker/README.md

 - Top 5 most similar areas

 ## How to get the R Shiny dashboard to work
 The preprocessed data cannot be uploaded on GitHub because of its size.
 Therefore, some of the original dataset need to be retrieved from the supplier.
 After downloading the data, the data prep(aration) files can be run to prepare the data for use in the dashboard.
+Please take into consideration that preprocessing this amount of data takes quite some time and may add up to more than an hour!

 After doing so, please make sure to store the data properly.
 The data-folder should be in the same folder as the Shiny_app.